sha3sha3/UE-DSSPlugin/README.md

 2. PlayerName: Players character name
 3. Signing key: Non Base64 Encoded signing Key should be used same as server
 ```
-# Connecting to DSS Server With Token
+# Connecting to DSS Server Node With Token(Recommended)

 If you have your own authorization server that generates JWT token make sure to sign the token using HS256 algorithm.
 Include the following claims: